jifalops/toledotechevents/toledotechevents_mobile/README.md

 ## View

-There are six primary screens, four top-level screens where the two lists lead to a details screen.
+There are six primary screens, four top-level screens where the two lists lead to details screens.

 ```
 | Events list